armandofox/armandofox.github.io/_posts/2021-09-30-economy-cities.md

 India and China believe this, given the monumental urban migrations happening continuously in both countries; Latin America seems [not far behind]({% post_url 2018-12-13-radical-cities %}).)

+A corollary of all this is that one cannot place production capacity in somewhere that doesn't have access to this economic infrastructure (market, suppliers that enable spin-offs and creation of new work, etc.)  China tried to populate villages with factories as part of the Great Leap Forward, and failed, because there was no economy in village for the factories to plug into.

+Finally, although the term "disruption" wasn't used at the time of this book's writing the way it is used today, Jacobs identifies it as the tension between those "whose interests are with already well-established economic activities, and those whose interests are with the emergence of new economic activities."
+She argues that to avoid stagnation from the established interests, governments must act to protect the naturally-weaker position of the "disruptors".
+In the case of the Internet, this has been somewhat true in that it has largely been maintained as a common utility, even though privately operated; the dominance of a few large tech companies in 2020 may be working against this.